 |6.Penalties||6.1 50 metre penalty - A 50 metre penalty only shall be applied in all instances.

 6.2 AFL Advantage Rule - To be paid at all times

 6.2.1 The ball shall be kept in motion.
 The field umpire shall call "Play On" even though a free kick should have been awarded, but by doing so would penalise the team offended against.

 6.2.2 If the field umpire has sounded his whistle for a free kick, he may cancel such a free kick by calling "Play On" or "Advantage" if the side offended against will be penalised by enforcing the free kick.
 Should the field umpire cancel a free kick, he may reverse the decision if it is obvious that it is not to the advantage of the team concerned.

 |7a.
 Order Off Rule||

-Field umpires shall carry red, yellow and green cards for all matched.
-Players shown a YELLOW or GREEN or RED card can be replaced for the set duration of the penalty period relating to the card colour.
+Field umpires shall carry red and yellow cards for all matched.
+Players shown a YELLOW or RED card can be replaced for the set duration of the penalty period relating to the card colour.

 7.1 Players can be ordered off for the following indiscretions:-

 |7b.
 Yellow Card Penalty||Any player who commits but not limited to any of the following offences:-